 Once you’ve got a product and an audience of potential customers, it’s time to start hustling.

-When you’re learning how to start a business, you have to be willing to put in the extra hustle to make up for the lack of budget.
+When you’re learning how to start a business, you must be willing to put in the extra hustle to compensate for the lack of budget.

 But no business worth having was ever built without some serious sweat equity.
 You can do this!